The King's Cup

-Early History of the Event
+History of the King's Cup

-The following early history of this event is related in John Lang's Book The Victorian Oarsman, published in 1919:
+The following history of this event is related in John Lang's Book The Victorian Oarsman, published in 1919:

 In October 1877, the year in which eight-oared boats may be said to have first come into general use in many of the rowing centres in Australia, a challenge was sent by the Victorian Rowing Association to the Sydney and Mercantile [now Mosman] Clubs in New South Wales.